-Hilary Sloin is an award winning novelist, short fiction writer, essayist, poet, and playwright.
-Her work has been published in many journals and anthologies including Parting Gifts, character i, Notes, Phoebe, and Lesbian Love Stories I and II.
-Her debut novel, Art on Fire, is the “pseudo biography” of subversive painter Francesca deSilva, the founding foremother of “pseudorealism,” who lived hard and died young.
+Hilary’s work has been published in many journals and anthologies including Parting Gifts, character i, Notes, Phoebe, and Lesbian Love Stories I and II.
+Her debut novel, Art on Fire, is the “pseudo-biography” of subversive painter Francesca deSilva, the founding foremother of “pseudorealism,” who lived hard and died young.

-Hilary has been a resident at the Cottages at Hedgebrook and the Dorset Colony House, and during the ’80s and ’90s her plays were produced in major cities across the country.
-She lives in Western Massachusetts, and has a thriving side business acquiring, restoring, and selling antiques.
+Hilary had been a resident at the Cottages at Hedgebrook and the Dorset Colony House, and during the ’80s and ’90s, her plays were produced in major cities across the country.
+She lived in Western Massachusetts and ran a thriving side business acquiring, restoring, and selling antiques.